t-mart/sb/README.md

 # sb

-`sb` is a CLI that unlocks the expressivity of scripting against qBittorrent.
-The web UI is fine, but tedious for performing bulk operations across multiple instances.
+`sb` is a CLI for managing qBittorrent instances via their web UIs.
+It is handy for bulk operations, especially those that need to be coordinated across multiple instances.

 ## Installation